 We are a small graduate school that makes a large impact

 Our campus in Bethlehem, Pennsylvania, is the international and intellectual hub of our accredited Graduate School.
 It is where we demonstrate restorative ideas and practices within our model programs, and it is the center for our graduate students to expand the boundaries of the field.

 We ensure that quality professional development is accessible, affordable and culturally appropriate with our international affiliates, IIRP Canada, IIRP Latin America, IIRP Europe and IIRP Australia.
-With our partners and licensed trainers, the IIRP and its international affiliates have trained more than 100,000 professionals from 85 countries around the world (data from 2006-2018 academic years).
+Every year, the IIRP provides professional development to thousands thousands of participants in the U.S. and around the world.

 We practice what we teach

 Our entire institution is guided by the premise that “people are happier, more cooperative, more productive and more likely to make positive changes when those in authority do things with them, rather than to them or for them.”

 As a community we “practice what we teach” and build institutional capacity, while nurturing internal social capital and strong relationships among trustees, faculty, administration and students.
 Our restorative ethos is embedded within governance structures, policies and decision-making processes, with defined reciprocal roles and responsibilities for trustees, faculty, administration and students.

 The face of higher education is changing rapidly and dramatically around the world.
 The IIRP has designed its offerings and services to meet the needs of 21st century adult learners and professionals.
 All that the IIRP offers is driven by our mission, rooted in everyday professional practice and accessible from anywhere in the world through a wide range of flexible learning options.

 We are dedicated to the study of restoring relationships, social discipline, emotional well-being and civic participation through participatory learning and decision making.